danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipcworker-bool" name="isIpcWorker">Whether we're an IPC server process (as opposed to an event handler): isIpcWorker</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#wrapmessage-array-message-danog-madelineproto-eventhandler-message" name="wrapMessage">Wrap a Message constructor into an abstract Message object: wrapMessage</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#wrapmedia-array-media-danog-madelineproto-eventhandler-media" name="wrapMedia">Wrap a media constructor into an abstract Media object: wrapMedia</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#wrapupdate-array-update-danog-madelineproto-eventhandler-update" name="wrapUpdate">Wrap an Update constructor into an abstract Update object: wrapUpdate</a>